huggingface/transformers/docs/source/en/llm_tutorial.md

 ```

-## Generation with LLMs
+## Using your LLM

-Let's start with the original and most popular use case of autoregressive generation with transformers: language models.
 A language model trained on the [causal language modeling task](tasks/language_modeling) will take a sequence of text tokens as input, and returns the probability distribution for the next token.
 Here's what your LLM forward pass looks like:

 <!-- [GIF 1 -- FWD PASS] -->
 <figure class="image table text-center m-0 w-full">